 Is your to do list getting pretty long?
 That’s a total stressor!
 Find a system that works for you to prioritize your responsibilities and tasks.
 Maybe you like to color code, write them in order, or space things out in your planner for designated days.
 When we have smaller and more manageable lists, our stress can go down while our confidence rises!

 Do you find yourself overeating?
 Do you find yourself under-eating?
 Food is essential to both our bodies and our minds.
 It can be easy to eat convenient foods, but we see more overall benefits when we fill ourselves with a healthy, balanced diet.
 You might see improvement in mood, body functions, immune system, brain functions, and much more.

 As a society, we strive to be the best, the fastest and achieve as much as we can in as little time as possible.
 What happens if we don’t meet our goals or the goals others set for us?
 It can be so beneficial for our stress levels as well as our self-esteem to learn to appreciate our accomplishments and ourselves.
 When we learn to love and appreciate ourselves, we can become happier and healthier.
 No one is perfect, so please don’t expect perfection.
 Try this mantra “I am enough, I do enough.”
 Smile and believe it, and be kind to yourself!

 Reduce or eliminate alcohol and do NOT do no illegal drugs

 Does partying or using drugs and alcohol help you cope?
 Some might think this is a really nice way to get rid of your problems, but the reality is that they are still there when the drugs and alcohol are gone.
 Researchers have also found that these substances can actually delay your grief journey.
 Our world is very focused on these substances and easily forgets the comfort of good company and other great activities available.
-Try something new with your friends – go on Groupon to find some new, fun, cheap activity!
+Try something new with your friends – go on Groupon to find additional tips on some new, fun, cheap activity!